pudly/schmopera-hugo/content/articles/tales-from-the-kammeroper-at-rheinsberg-castle.md

 ---
-title: Tales from the Kammeroper at Rheinsberg Castle
+title: "Tales from the Kammeroper at Rheinsberg Castle"
 ---

 ## Can you describe a day in the life at this summer's Rheinsberg Festival?